 Opening hours may differ.
 For more info visit the Official Website

-This place is what nowadays is called a shopping center – during the soviet era such places were known as State Department Stores.
+This place is what nowadays is called a shopping center.
+During the soviet times people called such places State Department Stores.

 The main and the most famous one, was this one located in the real heart of Moscow.